West Manheim Township Emergency Management Agency

 To establish procedures, alert the public, and provide the necessary information and resources, an Emergency Operations Plan (EOP) has been developed and is updated on a yearly cycle.
 Many community businesses, services, and private individuals have agreed to be part of the emergency plan and have also agreed to provide resources and services in the event that they are needed.
 Snowmobiles, boats, bulldozers, communications equipment; construction equipment, and construction supplies, are just some of the resources that have been used in the past.
 Please check out the current resource provider list attached.

 Though the West Manheim EMA is a branch of the township government, it is staffed by volunteers who feel a need to serve the West Manheim community.
-The primary Emergency Operations Center (EOC) is the Pleasant Hill Volunteer Fire Company Fire Station at 3003 Baltimore Pike (York County Station 52).
+The primary Emergency Operations Center (EOC) is the West Manheim Township Municpal Building, 2412 Baltimore Pike.
 This facility is fully equipped to operate as a command center and has been used as such a number of times over the past years.
-The alternate EOC is the West Manheim Township Municipal Building, 2412 Baltimore Pike.

-Jason Baldwin was appointed to the position of Emergency Management Coordinator (EMC) in June 2019.
+Paul Hill was appointed to the position of Emergency Management Coordinator (EMC) in May 2022.
 Ted Clousher is the Deputy Coordinator.
-The EMA staff includes volunteers from the Pleasant Hill Fire Company, ambulance service (EMS), police department, township government, amateur radio operators (HAM), fire police, and the Hanover Chapter of the American Red Cross.
+The EMA staff includes volunteers from the Pleasant Hill Fire Company, ambulance service (EMS), police department, township government, amateur radio operators (HAM), and fire police.
 Mutual aid agreements with Manheim Township, Penn Township, and Union Township (Adams County) have been in place since 1992.
 These agreements enable townships to share resources and aid each other during a declared disaster.
 West Manheim EMA also works closely with the South Western School District and the Hanover Chapter of the American Red Cross, and the York-Adams Regional Red Cross.
 Due to the commitment and hard work of all the volunteers involved with the West Manheim EMA there is a well-developed and comprehensive Emergency Operations Plan.
 There are many businesses, services, and private citizens, some that do not live or work in West Manheim, that have offered their services, equipment, and materials to West Manheim EMA during times of need.
 Without the cooperation of the township supervisors, police department, fire department, and resource providers it would be extremely difficult for this agency to respond to and manage the emergency, disaster, or incident that may occur.

 - Deputy Coordinator– Ted Clousher

-- Township Supervisors– Jeremy Ault, Brian Blettner, Harold Hartlaub, Terry Rynearson, Jim Staaf
+- Township Supervisors– Jeremy Ault, Harold Hartlaub, Jason Franks, Terry Rynearson, Travis Wetzel

 - Environmental Safety– Abbey Hampton